 As far as rewards for discovering secrets go, nothing has topped SotN’s enormous wealth of content in its wholly optional inverted castle.

-3).
-The first warp zone in the original Super Mario Bros.
+The First Warp Zone in Super Mario Bros.

 Quite possibly the most recognizable videogame secret is the hidden warp zone at the end of level 1-2 in SMB.
 Now Super Mario Bros. was a somewhat surreal game, but much of that was due to the kind of reactions it tried to evoke from the player.
 It’s a topic that deserves its own article, so for now I’ll just cover how it made the warp zone so great: